xoopR/distr6/README.md

 packages.
 Secondly their significant contributions to the planning and design of distr6 including the distribution and probability family class structures.
-A team of undergraduates at University College London implemented many of the probability distributions and are designing the plotting interface.
+A team of undergraduates at University College London implemented many of the probability distributions and designed the plotting interface.
 The team consists of Shen Chen (@ShenSeanChen), Jordan Deenichin (@jdeenichin), Chengyang Gao (@garoc371), Chloe Zhaoyuan Gu (@gzy823), Yunjie He (@RoyaHe), Xiaowen Huang (@w090613),